 Paul R. Lobb

 Paul has been a Board Member for RFH since 2011.
-He is currently the President of Vicwest Building Products, a long established Canadian based supplier of quality exterior building products for all segments of the construction industry.
-Vicwest has nine locations in Canada and is headquartered in Oakville, ON.
+He is currently the President of Vicwest Building Products, a proudly Canadian manufacturer and supplier of quality exterior steel siding and roofing products for the residential and commercial construction industry.
+Vicwest has seven locations in Canada and is headquartered in Burlington, ON.

-His professional development is supplemented with extensive experience in senior and executive leadership roles with well-respected multi-national manufacturing and distribution companies in the industrial and CPG segments.
+His professional development is supplemented with extensive experience in senior and executive leadership roles with well-respected multi-national manufacturing and distribution companies in the industrial and consumer segments.

 Paul holds a Bachelor of Commerce degree with majors in marketing and accounting, the CPA, CMA designation, and an Executive MBA from the Kellogg School of Management / Schulich School of Business.

 Deryl has been the Executive Director for Reno for Heroes since 2011.
 He has worked in the Electrical Industry for over 35 years.
 He was a Lighting Specialist for General Electric for fifteen years; a Sr. Sales Rep for Cooper Industries and Tyco International in the electrical manufacturing field.
 He attended York University, Ryerson and Schulich School of Business.
 During High School, Deryl was a member of the Army Cadets.
 He served two years with the Toronto Scottish (75th) Reserves.
 He has been involved in many charities over the years including, Lieutenant Governor for three years for the Optimist Club, Zone Five, Vice President and President for the Waterdown Optimist Club, Mutiple Sclerosis, Muscular Dystrophy, Camp Rainbow and Variety Village.